Same-sex marriage in Pennsylvania: Commonwealth v. Hanes, Cucinotta v. Commonwealth, and Ballen v. Wolf

 In July 2013, shortly after Attorney General Kathleen Kane declined to defend Pennsylvania's prohibition of same-sex marriage in U.S. district court, D. Bruce Hanes, the Montgomery County Register of Wills and Clerk of Orphans' Court, announced he would issue marriage licenses to same-sex couples.
 He interpreted his Orphans' Court's position as a judicial one and found that denying same-sex couples marriage licenses as the statutes required would violate their rights under the State Constitution.
 Between July 24 and August 9, 2013, he issued marriage licenses to more than 100 same-sex couples.
 A week later, the Pennsylvania Department of Health filed a lawsuit with the Commonwealth Court to enjoin Hanes from issuing any more such licenses.
 The lead state court case was Commonwealth v.
 Hanes.
 Oral arguments were held on September 4, 2013.
 On September 12, 2013, Judge Dan Pellegrini ordered Hanes to stop issuing marriage licenses to same-sex couples "[u]nless and until either the General Assembly repeals or suspends the Marriage Law provisions or a court of competent jurisdiction orders that the law is not to be obeyed or enforced".
 Hanes had issued 174 licenses to same-sex couples before the court issued its order.
 He appealed the decision to the Supreme Court of Pennsylvania.
-Couples that received a marriage license from Hanes filed an amicus curiae brief on his behalf with the Supreme Court on December 2, 2013.
+Couples who received a marriage license from Hanes filed an amicus curiae brief on his behalf on December 2, 2013.
 In the brief, the couples noted that the court never ruled on the substantive issue of same-sex marriage.

 On September 6, 2013, in Cucinotta v.
-Commonwealth, a same-sex couple in Chester County filed a petition with the Commonwealth Court asking the court to find Pennsylvania's restrictions on same-sex marriage unconstitutional.
-On September 25, 2013, a group of 42 individuals who were married with licenses issued by Montgomery County Clerk Hanes petitioned the Commonwealth Court in Ballen v.
+Commonwealth, a same-sex couple in Chester County filed a petition asking the Commonwealth Court to find Pennsylvania's restrictions on same-sex marriage unconstitutional.
+On September 25, 2013, a group of 42 individuals who were married with licenses issued by Hanes petitioned the Commonwealth Court in Ballen v.
 Corbett, later restyled Ballen v.
-Wolf, after the parties agreed that the respondent would be Pennsylvania's Secretary of Health Michael Wolf instead of Governor Corbett.
-The petitioners sought to overturn the state's same-sex marriage ban on the grounds that it violated both the state and federal constitutions.
+Wolf, to overturn the state's same-sex marriage ban on the grounds that it violated both the state and federal constitutions.

-The cases pending in the Commonwealth Court were rendered moot on May 21 when Governor Corbett decided not to appeal the decision in Whitewood v.
-Wolf, which left in place the order ending enforcement of Pennsylvania's denial of marriage rights to same-sex couples.
-On September 30, Judge Dan Pellegrini approved an agreement between the parties in Ballen v.
-Wolf and ordered the case dismissed.
-The agreement provided that the Ballen petitioners and similarly-situated intervening parties are married under state law as of the May 20 order in Whitewood, even though the petitioners had received marriage licenses from Clerk Hanes and/or solemnized their marriages before that date.
+The cases pending in the Commonwealth Court were rendered moot on May 21 when Governor Corbett decided not to appeal the decision in Whitewood, which left in place the order ending enforcement of Pennsylvania's denial of marriage rights to same-sex couples.
+On September 30, Judge Dan Pellegrini approved an agreement between the parties in Ballen and ordered the case dismissed.
+The agreement provided that the Ballen petitioners and similarly-situated intervening parties were married under state law as of the May 20 order in Whitewood, even though the petitioners had received marriage licenses from Hanes and/or solemnized their marriages before that date.